bbauska/W3Cx-4of5-thru-May-2024/README.md

 into the database).
 We will see this in detail during a future lecture:
 "Using IndexedDB".

-**IndexedDB uses DOM events to notify you when results are available.** DOM events always have a type property (in IndexedDB, it is most commonly set to "success" or "error").
+<b>IndexedDB uses DOM events to notify you when results are
+available.</b> DOM events always have a type property (in IndexedDB, it is most commonly set to "success" or "error").
 DOM events also have a target property that shows where the event is headed.
 In most cases, the target of an event is the IDBRequest object that was generated as a